What happens to my retirement funds in a divorce?

 Assets vs. cash

 Assets in a retirement account aren't valued like cash because of the different tax treatments that apply.
-For example, if you have $100,000 in a traditional IRA and $100,000 in a checking account, the IRA won't be worth as much because the money may be taxed when it is withdrawn.
+For example, if you have $100,000 in a traditional IRA and $100,000 in a checking account, the IRA may not be worth as much because the money may be taxed when it is withdrawn.

 401(k)s, pensions and other qualified plans

 These accounts are split through a qualified domestic relations order (QDRO), which is based on the order of a judge and in accordance with the terms of the qualified plan and applicable law.
 When dividing the assets, the receiving spouse may choose to take the money as a distribution or roll it over into their own retirement plan account, such as an IRA.
 The typical additional tax for early withdrawal does not apply to distributions made pursuant to a QDRO, but the receiving spouse would still owe federal and, if applicable, state income taxes on the distribution.
-The decision mainly depends on when the spouse intends to use the money, and whether or not they can wait until retirement.
+The decision mainly depends on when the spouse intends to use the money and whether they can wait until retirement.

 IRAs — Roth and traditional